 The impact that the FBI had on me was, it comforted me!
 It felt so good to see it, but why?
 I try to dig into the ways seeing it made me feel good … maybe it felt like… forgiveness.
 Like all is forgiven and now we are all part of the same community?
 But that feeling of closeness with the native people of our region isn’t real.
 The Big Indian isn’t bringing us any closer to native people.
 It isn’t bringing us any message at all from native people.

-From a purely “art” point of view, it’s strange, isn’t it?
-Roadside attractions!
+From a purely “art” point of view, roadside attractions are a funny lens on our cultural values.
 Zoom in and magnify THESE features.
-And funny.
 Is it supposed to be funny?
 Or serious?
 It’s interesting isn’t it the way we enjoy, we almost seem to need this cultural gawking.
-The shield, beads, feathers, the scarred face, a cartoon Warrior … what part of me is it that loves seeing it?
+The shield, beads, feathers, the scarred face, a the familiar image of a cartoon Warrior … what childlike part of me is it that loves seeing it?